ronnyandre/babymonitor/README.md

 - Push events when values change using MQTT
 - Add LED strip and control lights based on time or events
 - Turn on/off external heat source with Wi-Fi based power plug, like Sonoff
-- Motion sensing (dim light on when parents entering room)

 ## Hardware
 - Controller: Wemos D1 Mini